dineshsoudagar/local-llms-on-android/README.md

 - It expands the range of practical Android model builds beyond a single backend path
 - It fits well with a privacy-first app design focused on fully offline usage

-This release uses LiteRT to broaden the app's supported local model lineup while keeping the experience fully on-device.

 > Note: model capability and performance still depend on the specific model build and the hardware of the target Android device.

 ---